 - What have I learned from the jobs/roles I have had?
 What perspectives have I gained?

 - What have I discovered about myself in these different experiences?
 What new skills or capacities have I discovered within myself?

 - How do I bring my work/my role/my position “to life”, how do I put my personal stamp on my work roles?
-How do I contribute to my work?
+What personal contributions do I make to my work?

 The way we work, the multiple careers we increasingly have, the shifting meaning that work and career have for us, along with the diversity of skills and expertise we accumulate in our lifetimes create compelling personal career stories, stories that deserve a better conversation.

 Equipped with more personal content we are better prepared to create a different response to the question, “what do you do?”.
-Re-thinking and re-structuring the elevator speech to a personal career story may even provoke the questioner into changing the question.
+Re-thinking and re-structuring the elevator speech to reflect a personal relationship, a personal career story, may even provoke the questioner into changing the question!
 And if by chance we are the one asking the question, we should be ready to listen to and hear, a richer and longer response.